RivaD2/Movie-Night/README.md

 # Movie Night
 ## This project was a group final project for 301.
-After 301 ended, I decided to take this project up a notch by including user authentication and ability for users to search the API for any movie, not just the ones provided on our reccommendations list.
+After 301 ended, I decided to take this project up a notch by including user authentication and ability for users to search the API for any movie, not just the ones provided on our recommendations list.
+I also added the ability for users to sort movies based off genre.

 **Original Group:Group Riva Davidowski, Darius Pasilaban, Krystian Francuz-Harris, Mike Wohl.**
 **Contributions after Sept.
 4th were done by Riva Davidowski